jpalardy/vim-slime-ext-plugins/README.md

 This fork uses plugins to send data to its targets.

-This plugin will not load if the original vim-slime is loaded.
+*Note*: This plugin will not load if the original vim-slime plugin is loaded.

 ## Vim-slime documentation and usage